Bilalbc/Elevator-Sim/README.md

 **testData.csv ->** Data used for testing the functionality of the Floor, Scheduler, and Elevator.

 ## How to run
 To run the code, make sure that all files are present and are in the right spots.
 The code overview above tells you which classes should be where.
 (Requests.csv) should be in the source package.
-Run Scheduler.java, Elevator.java and Scheduler.java - in that order.
+Run Scheduler.java, Elevator.java and Floor.java - in that order.

 ## Contributions
 Everyone contributed to the design and planning of the program.